 Reviewing the needs and control of all road users is an essential part of highway construction, utility work, maintenance operations, and the management of traffic incidents through a work zone.
 Users include motorists, bicyclists, and pedestrians within the highway, including persons with disabilities, defined by the Americans with Disabilities Act of 1990 (ADA).
-Part 6, "Temporary Traffic Control," of the California MUTCD, contains figures that can be adapted for traffic-handling plans.
-Figures 6H-28, "Sidewalk Detour or Diversion," and 6H-29, "Crosswalk Closures and Pedestrian Detours" of the California MUTCD are examples for accommodating the needs and control of pedestrians.
+The California MUTCD Part 6 contains figures that can be adapted for traffic-handling plans.
+Figures 6H-28 and 6H-29, "Sidewalk Detour or Diversion," and "Crosswalk Closures and Pedestrian Detours" of the California MUTCD are examples for accommodating the needs and control of pedestrians.